Ai-Kiwi/cc-Movie/README.md

 1 speakers
 2 sound file and input file
-3 SoundBufferSize (the higher this the better frame rates but worse audio quality (ill fix this bug later) )
+3 SoundBufferSize (the higher this the better frame rates but worse audio quality (ill fix this bug later) ) 4 also make sure that you have the right framerate set